-Sir Godfrey N Hounsfield (1919-2004) pioneered the CT scanner making him one of the greats in the history of radiology.
+Sir Godfrey N Hounsfield (1919-2004) pioneered the CT scanner making him one of the greats in the history of radiology and medicine in general.
 For his work, he received the Nobel Prize in Physiology or Medicine in 1979.
 This was remarkable because he had had no previous experience of working in the medical field but was an engineer who hitherto had spent his career developing computers and radar.

 Godfrey Newbold Hounsfield was born 28th August 1919 in Nottinghamshire, UK, the last of five children.
 Growing up on a small farm near Newark-on-Trent, UK 2, he attended Magnus Grammar School in Newark, where he demonstrated a flair for physics and mathematics 7.
 Nevertheless he left school at age 16 with no formal qualifications, however he had always demonstrated a keen interest in machinery on his family's farm.

 Godfrey volunteered for the Royal Air Force in October 1939, at the start of World War II.
 He became a radar-mechanic instructor, and was posted to RAF Cranwell with a promotion to Corporal.
 He achieved his City & Guilds examination in radio communication.
 After the war ended, Air Vice-Marshal John Cassidy supported Godfrey's application for a grant to study at Faraday House Electrical Engineering College, in London, from which he graduated with a Diploma of Faraday House 7.

 Godfrey joined the Electric and Musical Industries (EMI) company, where he worked on radar and computers until 1967.
 He led the design team for the EMIDEC 1100 computer, the UK's first large all-transistor computer which was successfully launched in 1959, mostly using skills which he had taught himself or learnt in the Royal Air Force 1,7.